Stand by, if you would, on audio soundbite number 28.

 This is a story from the day before Thanksgiving in Politico.

-And this is this is I love this.
+And this is, this is, I love this.

-First Lady of the United States' White House is not Camelot.
+First lady of the United States' White House is not Camelot.

-And this they're not happy about this.
+And they're not happy about this.

 The reality is of Washington make that difficult.